-- 6. No person may conduct reconnaissance operations, explore for and produce any 25 petroleum or commence with any work incidental thereto on any block or blocks without- - (a) an environmental authorisation; - (b) a reconnaissance permit, permission to remove, exploration right, production right or petroleum right, as the case may be; and - (c) giving the Petroleum Agency, landowner or lawful occupier of the land in question at least 21 days' written notice.
+- 6. No person may conduct reconnaissance operations, explore for and produce any 25 petroleum or commence with any work incidental thereto on any block or blocks without- - (a) a reconnaissance permit, permission to remove, exploration right, production right or petroleum right, as the case may be; and - (b) giving the Petroleum Agency, owner or lawful occupier of the land in question 30 at least 21 days' written notice prior to commencement.